-The descent from Nebida is as dramatic a stretch of road as I've encountered anywhere in either Italy or Corsica.
-Eventually it comes to an end at a beach, the Spiaggia Fontanamare, a huge expanse of almost-deserted pale golden sand.
+The descent from Nebida is as dramatic a stretch of road as I’ve encountered anywhere in either Italy or Corsica.
+Eventually, it comes to an end at a beach, the Spiaggia Fontanamare, a huge expanse of almost-deserted pale golden sand.

-The road than heads inland skirting round expanse of wetland before rejoining the SS126.
+The road then heads inland skirting round expanse of wetland before rejoining the SS126.
 Turn right following the signs for Carbonia and Iglesias as the road heads south skirting round Gonnesa.
 A little further on you come to a roundabout with a pizzeria on the corner, continue straight on and at the next junction turn right following the signs for Portovesme.

 This new road is the SP108, it climbs to the altitude of about 125m before starting a long enjoyable cruise down towards the coast at Portoscuso/Portovesme.
 Soon the red-and-white chimneys of Portoscuso come into view, and the surrounding them what seems like a small thicket of wind turbines (I counted 36).
 At the roundabout follow the signs for the porto.
 As you come into the car park in the port the Stazione Marittima (ferry terminal) and ticket office is to your right.
 The quayside is to your left.

 The single fare (andante solo) for me and my bike was 6.50€.
 The journey takes about 40 minutes.
 You can check the ferry times on the Delcomar website: delcomar.it: Tratte e Orari.